 It is very easy to get caught up in the fun and excitement of travel.
-Whether you are visiting a brand new destination, or making the repeat trip to your favorite spot, there's nothing like seeing the world.
-However, even the best laid plans can result in trouble for those travelers who don't take proper precautions.
+Whether you are visiting a brand new destination, or making a repeat trip to your favorite spot, the excitement can have anyone living in the moment.
+However, even the best laid plans can result in trouble for those who don't take all the proper precautions.

 Don't let your well deserved trip end with a tour of the local hospital.
 Be sure to avoid these five common ways to get sick as you see the world.

 Drinking the local water

 Those living in the United States, Canada, and Western Europe appreciate the high health standards of tap water.
 But not every destination enjoys the same standard of cleanliness and living.

 Some developing nations do not have the infrastructure many travelers are accustomed to at home, meaning the tap water may be compromised.
 As a result, those who drink tap water may become sick rather quickly due to bacteria and other uncommon threats..